-In a pivot table, you can create calculated fields, using formulas that work with the sum of other pivot fields.
-There are limitations to what a calculated field can do, but they let you add more power to your pivot tables.
+In a pivot table, you can create calculated fields, using your own custom formulas that work with the sum of other pivot fields.
+There are limitations to what a calculated field can do, but they add a powerful tool to the pivot tables in your Excel workbook.
 Also, see the difference between Calculated Items and Calculated Fields

-In a pivot table, you can create a new field that performs a calculation on the sum of other pivot fields.
-For example, in the screen shot below, a calculated field, named Bonus, has been created, and it will calculate 3% of the Total, if the sum of Units is greater than 100.
+In a pivot table, you can create a new field that performs a calculation on the sum of other pivot fields, using your own formulas.

 Here are some of the features and limitations of calculated fields: